 - Script in the Copperplate Style by Dr. Joe M. Vitolo (free eBook)

-Of course, you can search out local traditional calligraphy workshops as well!
+Of course, you can seek out local traditional calligraphy workshops as well!

 Ultimately, “modern calligraphy” means different things to different people.
 The thing that I think everyone can agree on, however, is how awesome any kind of calligraphy is!
 It brings joy and creativity into the lives of both creators and observers, which is why I love it.